chitwant82/beat-the-king-app/readme.md

 # beat-the-king-app

-Select 2 players and see there metrics.
+Select 2 players and compare their metrics.

 Server does some crafty complex computations to declare the winner :) :)